-Security can be enabled for the PBX to control the types of calls that can be made by callers using DISA. (\rightarrow DISA Security Mode [732]) However, note that the security setting does not effect DISA AA calls (AA calls can only be made to preprogrammed destinations and security is not an issue) or Operator Calls (\rightarrow 2.2.5 Operator Features).
+Security can be enabled for the PBX to control the types of calls that can be made by callers using DISA. ( $\rightarrow$ DISA Security Mode [732]) However, note that the security setting does not effect DISA AA calls (AA calls can only be made to preprogrammed destinations and security is not an issue) or Operator Calls ( $\rightarrow$ 2.2.5 Operator Features).

 Security Mode Intercom Calls CO Line Calls

 All Security

-CO Line Security ~
+CO Line Security v

-No Security ~ ~
+No Security V ~

-Permitted
+✓ Permitted